Not Just Change the Labels, Learn the Features: Watermarking Deep Neural Networks with Multi-View Data: MAT

 where $\alpha$ is a balance parameter.
 As the mean feature of the class $\hat{y}_k$ is not directly available, we employ an approximation by computing them through the average features of samples belonging to the class $\hat{y}_k$.
 Specifically, we calculate the average features for each class during the previous epoch of model training and utilize these averages to regularize the feature learning of the trigger set in the current epoch.
-We will include the discussions and results of alternative regularization methods in the Supplementary.

-Figure \ref{fig:methods} c) demonstrates that additional feature regularization pushes trigger set features towards the circle class center, shifting the source model's decision boundary accordingly.
-In Figure \ref{fig:methods} d), the surrogate model's decision boundary after a model extraction attack aligns with the source model's predictions on the trigger set, as it aims to replicate them on the surrogate dataset.
+Fig. \ref{fig:methods} c) demonstrates that additional feature regularization pushes trigger set features towards the circle class center, shifting the source model's decision boundary accordingly.
+In Fig. \ref{fig:methods} d), the surrogate model's decision boundary after a model extraction attack aligns with the source model's predictions on the trigger set, as it aims to replicate them on the surrogate dataset.
+We include the discussions and results of an alternative regularization method in the Appendix.

 \emph{Crucially, MAT does not require the surrogate data to exhibit the features of the source dataset to successfully identify ownership.} This is because the output of the source model for any given input can be used to approximate the decision boundary of the source model.
-By shaping the decision boundary of the source model using the chosen trigger set, the prediction of the source model on the trigger set can be transferred to the the surrogate model.
+By shaping the decision boundary of the source model using the chosen trigger set, the prediction of the source model on the trigger set can be transferred to the surrogate model.
 We experimentally validate this in Sec. \ref{sec: abalation}.